The promise of voice AI in game development

 Advancements in the underlying technology of voice AI are continuous at this point in time — driven by the market’s desire for more powerful creative tools and more natural sounding synthetic voices.
 Voice AI technologies are currently being fueled by better data analysis, newer approaches to model prosody, and other vocal attributes that all add to how we perceive and evaluate synthetic voice quality.
 It’s a significant step change that no one could have predicted.

 At the same time, we anticipate increased investment in digital rights management and security features for digital voice IP going into 2021, which will give rise to more voice actors and other celebrities migrating to a digital marketplace.
-We anticipate that as the tools, the voice synthesis technology and the marketplace form over this next year, it will further motivate content creators and game designers to embrace voice AI tech.
+We anticipate that as the tools, the voice synthesis technology, and the marketplace form over this next year, it will further motivate content creators and game designers to embrace voice AI tech.
 It’s certainly a market to watch, let alone begin to embrace as you consider your game development roadmap for the near future.

 Shreyas Nivas is the cofounder and CEO of Replica Studios.